"

 Fringe Benefits

-Fringe benefits received in connection with the performance of your services are included in your income as compensation unless you pay FMV for them or they’re specifically excluded by law.
+Fringe benefits received in connection with the performance of taxpayer’s services are included in gross income as compensation unless taxpayers pay FMV for them or they’re specifically excluded by law.
 Employer must include all taxable fringe benefits in Form W-2, box 1, as wages, tips, and other compensation, and, if applicable, in boxes 3 and 5 as social security and Medicare wages.
 Although not required, the employer may include the total value of fringe benefits in box 14 (or on a separate statement).

 A crucial consideration for certain fringe benefits, particularly those intended to be excluded from an employee’s taxable income, is compliance with nondiscrimination rules.
 These rules, found primarily in Internal Revenue Code (IRC) Section 132 (for benefits like no-additional-cost services, qualified employee discounts, and on-premises eating facilities, though not on-premises athletic facilities), Section 125 (for cafeteria plans), Section 105(h) (for self-funded health plans), and Section 129(d) (for dependent care assistance programs), prevent employers from disproportionately favoring highly compensated employees (HCEs) or key employees with tax-advantaged benefits.
 If a benefit plan fails these nondiscrimination tests, the tax exclusion is typically lost only for the highly compensated or key employees who received the discriminatory benefit, meaning they must include the value of the benefit in their gross income and pay taxes on it, while non-HCEs can still enjoy the tax-free benefit.